AppsFlyerSDK/appsflyer-cocos2dx-plugin/README.md

 ## <a id="usage"> Usage:

 #### 1\.
 Set your  Dev_Key and enable AppsFlyer to detect installations, sessions (app opens) and updates.
-> This is the minimum requirement to start tracking your app installs and is already implemented in this plugin.
+> This is the minimum requirement to start measuring your app installs and is already implemented in this plugin.
 You **MUST** modify this call and provide:
 **-devKey** - Your application devKey provided by AppsFlyer.
 **-appId**  - (*For iOS only*) Your iTunes Application ID.

-Add the following lines into `applicationDidFinishLaunching` and to `applicationWillEnterForeground` method to be able to initialize tracking with your own AppsFlyer dev key:
+Add the following lines into `applicationDidFinishLaunching` and to `applicationWillEnterForeground` method to be able to initialize measuring with your own AppsFlyer dev key:

 ```cpp